What's the best AI language learning app in 2024?

 • The voices are somewhat robotic compared to the voices you'll hear on Langua.

 • The questions are not the best.
 For example, below is the first question I received when starting a conversation (with my level set to basic).
 I'm asked what I'd consider to have been the most significant moment in human history, and why.
 I'd need to think a lot to answer this.
-It's really not a good question for language learning!
+It's not a good question for someone who is trying to learn a language.

 Pricing